 Affect have been modelled computationally within ACT-R as non-propositional representations in working memory, or "metadata" (West & Conway-Smith, 2019).

-These types of affective information, encompassing both emotional states and noetic feelings, are essentially regarded as patterns within working memory that are accessible by production rules.
+These types of affective information, encompassing both emotional states and noetic feelings, are essentially regarded as patterns within working memory that can be accessed by production rules.

 Production rules match to and fire off the content in working memory.
-Should any stimuli or pattern appear in working memory, productions that match this pattern will arise from procedural memory and fire the prescribed action.
-In this way, a cue in working memory can prompt procedural knowledge to act within various domains; motor, cognitive, and metacognitive.
-It is these particular cognitive units that are developed and further refined during the process of proceduralization.
+Should any stimuli or pattern appear in working memory, productions that match this pattern will arise from procedural memory and fire a prescribed action.
+In this way, cues in working memory can prompt procedural knowledge to act within various domains - motor, cognitive, and metacognitive.
+It is these specific cognitive units that are developed and refined during the process of proceduralization.